 If you understand the basic principles of balancing a checkbook, you’ll probably understand some of the basic principles behind developing a cash flow statement.
 Ideally, you will be looking at the change in cash (actual cash or cash equivalents) over a specific period of time.

 One of the primary reasons to create a cash flow statement is to gain insight about your spending and expenses by documenting and keeping a history of cash flow on a monthly or quarterly basis.
-To do this, you will need to include cash flow analysis regarding the following information:

-The financial portion of your cash flow statement includes items like loan or credit line obligations (repayment from borrowing money), issuing or buying back stock, and any cash dividends.
+The financial portion of your company’s cash flow statement includes items like loan or credit line obligations (repayment from borrowing money), issuing or buying back stock, and any cash dividends.
 Eventually, your cash flow analysis will help you determine the impact (positive or negative) of your financial actions.
 This will help you make more informed decisions in the months, quarters, and years to come.

 In many ways, your business is one giant investment, but in this particular case, we’re referring to non-current assets.
 These are assets that will add value to your company over time, but during the current cash flow statement, their value can’t be fully realized.